Marilena97/TRG-Assignment---Marilena-Charalambous/ReadMe.txt

 	- "Final_Structured_Data.csv"
 		> contain the results
-		> it is located in released
+		> it is located in releases

 ========================================================================================================